Is THC really just the recreational cannabinoid? And what about CBD..is it really all its cracked up to be?

 So now that you know all about our Endocannabinoid System let’s talk about the cannabinoids found in cannabis, which are called phytocannabinoids.

-Did you know the cannabis plant contains over 700 chemicals in including over 100 Cannabinoids (like THC and CBD), Terpenes (taste, smell – potential biochemical effect) and Flavanoids (phytonutrients found in cannabis and other plants).
-As you probably know, the most well studied and abundant cannabinoids found in cannabis are THC (Delta-9-tetrahydrocannabinol) and CBD (Cannabidiol)
+Did you know the cannabis plant contains over 700 chemicals including over 100 cannabinoids (such as THC and CBD), terpenes (taste, smell – potential biochemical effect) and flavonoids (phytonutrients found in cannabis and other plants)?
+As you probably know, the most well studied and abundant cannabinoids found in cannabis are THC (delta-9-tetrahydrocannabinol) and CBD (cannabidiol).

 Other cannabinoids such as CBG, CBC, THCA, CBDA, CBCV, CBGV, CBDV, THCV etc. may also play a role in the medical use of cannabis, however, THC and CBD are the two that we know the most about.

-THC and CBD interact with the body’s endocannabinoid system, along with other receptor systems, modulating various neurotransmitters.
-The ratio of THC:CBD in cannabis varies from strain to strain (or product to product) and produce different medicinal effects.
+THC and CBD interact with the body’s endocannabinoid system, along with other regulatory systems, modulating various neurotransmitters.
+The ratio of THC:CBD in cannabis varies from strain to strain (or product to product) and leads to different therapeutic effects.

 What can THC be used for?

-THC is the primary psychoactive phytocannabinoid in cannabis, meaning that THC can produce a feeling of euphoria, and the intoxicating effects of cannabis are mainly associated with THC.
-For medical purposes, the goal is not to experience intoxication or euphoria by controlling the amount of THC administered in a prescription medicine, since negative side effects are mainly dose dependant.
+THC is the primary psychoactive phytocannabinoid in cannabis, meaning that THC can cause euphoria, and that the intoxicating effects of cannabis are mainly associated with THC.
+For medical purposes, the goal is not to cause intoxication or euphoria by controlling the amount of THC administered in a prescription medicine, since negative side effects are mainly dose dependant.
 This is why it is important for patients to be monitored by a registered medical practitioner.

-Most short-term side effects of THC (euphoria, dizziness, dry mouth, etc.) are usually dose dependant and can be mitigated in most patients through slow titration and by building their THC tolerance over time.
-Patients canals use medical products that have small amounts of THC (or by using a tactic called “microdosing”) Long term effects of THC are still being studied, but we do know that certain molecules in cannabis can have affects on basic motor coordination to more complex executive function tasks, such as the ability to plan, organise, solve problems, make decisions, remember, and control emotions and behaviour.
-These deficits differ in severity depending on the quantity, recency, age of onset and duration of use.
+Most of the side effects of THC (including euphoria, dizziness, dry mouth) are short-term, are usually dose dependant and can be mitigated in most patients through slow titration and by building their THC tolerance over time.
+Patients can be prescribed cannabinoid-based medicines that have small amounts of THC, or by using a technique called “microdosing”.
+Long-term effects of THC are still being studied, but we do know that certain molecules in cannabis can affect basic motor coordination and complex executive function tasks, such as the ability to plan, organise, solve problems, make decisions, remember, and control emotions and behaviour.
+These deficits differ in severity depending on the quantity, frequency, age of onset and duration of use.
 You can read more about the acute and long term effects of cannabis use here.

 What can CBD be used for?

-CBD is another well known cannabinoid found in the cannabis plant.
-It is considered non-intoxicating, and the WHO has stated that it has no dependence potential.
+CBD is another major cannabinoid found in the cannabis plant.
+Unlike THC, CBD is non-intoxicating and the WHO has stated that it has no dependence potential.
 This means, that in general, it does not produce euphoria or loss of cognition and motor control, although, individual responses may vary and drowsiness can occur in large doses.
-For conditions or symptoms that CBD may be helpful with, click here.
-CBD is thought to increase levels of the body’s own natural cannabinoids (endocannabinoids) and affects levels of other neurotransmitters.
-CBD is believed to counteract some of the “negative” side effects of THC, although more research is required to support this theory.
+CBD may increase levels of the body’s own natural cannabinoids (endocannabinoids) and affect levels of other neurotransmitters.
+CBD is thought to counteract some of the “negative” side effects of THC, although more research is required to support this theory.

 Side Effects of THC and CBD

 A typical therapeutic dose of THC can be as low as 2.5 mg per day, depending on the medical condition and the patient.
-However, it is important to note that variations of your cannabis dose (sometimes, just 0.1ml) can produce opposite effects for patients.
-For example, low doses of THC can help alleviate anxiety, high doses can exacerbate it.
-Low doses of CBD can cause alertness, high doses can cause drowsiness, but side effects can vary greatly from patient to patient.
+However, it is important to note that variations of your cannabis dose (sometimes by just 0.1 mL) can produce opposite effects for some patients.
+For example, low doses of THC can help alleviate anxiety; high doses can exacerbate it.
+Low doses of CBD can cause alertness; high doses can cause drowsiness.
+Side effects can vary greatly from patient to patient.

 MacCallum CA, Russo EB.
 Practical considerations in medical cannabis administration and dosing.
 Eur J Intern Med 2018; 49: 12-19 2012.

-It’s important to remember that cannabis is still deemed as an experimental drug in Australia and caution must be taken before jumping in head first, especially for cannabis naïve users, the elderly, or those who have multiple conditions are are taking other medications.
-Treatment is unique for each of our patients, and requires a medical opinion for patient safety and best outcomes.
+It’s important to remember that cannabis is still deemed as an experimental drug in Australia and caution must be taken before considering treatment.
+This is particularly important for cannabis naïve users, the elderly, or those who have multiple conditions are are taking other medications.
+Treatment is unique for each of our patients, and requires a medical opinion and medical supervision to ensure patient safety and best outcomes.

-The TGA has stated that cannabis has a low-to-moderate risk of dependence, and a report by the USA National Academies of Science, Engineering and Medicine published in 2017 that cannabis has a lower risk of dependence than coffee, alcohol, nicotine and morphine.
+The TGA has stated that cannabis has a low-to-moderate risk of dependence, and a report by the USA National Academies of Science, Engineering and Medicine published in 2017 found that cannabis has a lower risk of dependence than coffee, alcohol, nicotine and morphine.

-That leads us to observe the overall acute toxicity of THC is low.
-The mean lethal dose (that which kills 50% of animals) of oral THC in rats is 800 mg/kg to 1900 mg/kg.
-When compared to the LD50 of some opioids in rats is 0.9 to 70 mg/kg.
+In studies conducted in animals, the reported overall acute toxicity of THC is low.
+The median lethal dose (that which kills 50% of treated animals in a study ) of oral THC in rats is 800 to 1900 mg/kg.
+In contrast, the LD50 of some opioids in rats is 0.9 to 70 mg/kg.
 Thus, cannabis-based medicines have a better safety profile when administered under appropriate medical supervision.

-Talk to a medical professional at Tetra Health to discuss all options prior to starting your medical cannabis journey.
+Talk to a medical professional at Tetra Health to discuss all options prior to starting any potential treatment.